 Paul Fraser, Past Chair (appointed)

 Paul has been a classroom teacher for over 20 years.
 In June 2017, he retired from his position as the Technological and Science Education Consultant for the Durham Catholic District School Board.
-Paul has an educational background in Aerospace Engineering Technology from Ryerson and worked in the manufacturing sector, mobile equipment and light rail transit, and aviation sectors as a designer, manufacturing and quality assurance engineering technologist, and operations managment for several years before becoming an educator.
-Pul is very passionate about tech ed, especially raising the profile of all tech educators and providing avenues for professional development.
+Paul has an educational background in Aerospace Engineering Technology from Ryerson and worked in the manufacturing, mobile equipment, light rail transit, and aviation sectors as a designer, manufacturing and quality assurance engineering technologist, and operations managment for several years before becoming an educator.
+Paul is very passionate about tech ed, especially raising the profile of all tech educators and providing avenues for professional development.

 Bob Fularski, Treasurer